tricyphona/video-encoder/README.md

 ## Log

-The encoder try to log as much as possible.
+The encoder tries to log as much as possible.

+## Early stage script

+While this script is used to prepare for productions it is still in its early stages and a lot will be done in the future to update.

+Things in the pipeline for the future:
+- UI
+- Bugfixes